briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

 duty beyond fifteen days shall result in the employee being on unpaid leave status.

-    If an employee’s jury duty pay or compensation during such leave of absence is less than the employee’s Village pay would have been for the same period, the employee will be paid by the Village the difference in money between the Village pay and the jury duty pay for such period.
+    If an employee's jury duty pay or compensation during such leave of absence is less than the employee's Village pay would have been for the same period, the employee will be paid by the Village the difference in money between the Village pay and the jury duty pay for such period.